scottfjennings/hetp_data_work/README.md

 * add_covariates.R - create some covariates and merge with hetp data

 * calculate_ODBA.R - calculate Overall Dynamic Body Acceleration from Movebank format Accelerometer data

+* clip_write_data_files.R - separate full downloaded data (from Movebank) into 1 Bird X 1 month chunks; these chunks are a little easier for my laptop to work with than the full data sets.